 - The connection between your small bowel and your large bowel (caecum).

 - First part of your large bowel (colon).

 - Right ureter (at the back of the other organs).

 - Right ovary and Fallopian tube.

-And don't forget the skin and nerves of that area.
+And don't forget the skin, muscles and nerves of that area.

 What are the most common causes of right lower quadrant pain?

-The list of causes of right lower quadrant (RLQ) pain is extremely long but the following are some of the more common possibilities, not in order of how common they are.
+The list of causes of RLQ pain is extremely long but the following are some of the more common possibilities.
+They are not in order of how common they are.